Last updated on May 3rd, 2018

 But that is surely something nobody in Bhutan would expect.
 The bottom line is tipping in Bhutan is a voluntary thing.
 It’s an ultimate freedom of tourists.

 Moreover, Bhutan etiquette and morality has that accepting more than one deserves is giving a chance for that person to gain merit – where recipient lose proportionate amount of merit.
-So tipping in Bhutan is all about your personal judgement, affordability and choice.
+So tipping in Bhutan is all a matter of your personal judgement, affordability and choice.

 Recommend to read following travel experiences and exciting travel stories from Bhutan: